Société de l'assurance automobile du Québec

 Everyone Has a Role to Play in Sharing the Road

-On the road network, watching out for others and respecting the rules are very important to avoid conflict and collisions.
+On the road network, it is very important to watch out for others and respect the rules to avoid conflict and collisions.

 Many actions that facilitate road sharing are actually required by the Highway Safety Code, such as: